 The National Cancer Institute, part of the National Institutes of Health (NIH), is the federal government's principal agency for cancer research and training.
 NCI’s mission is to lead, conduct, and support cancer research across the nation to advance scientific knowledge and help all people to live longer, healthier lives.
 NCI’s scope of work spans a broad spectrum of cancer research across a variety of disciplines and supports research training opportunities at career stages across the academic continuum.
 TTC also serves nine other NIH Institutes and Centers.

-The NCI Technology Transfer Center (TTC) excels in customer service!
-TTC facilitates partnerships between external organizations and the research laboratories of the NCI and nine other NIH institutes and centers.
+TTC's Mission is to enable and guide collaboration, invention development and licensing to advance today's discoveries into tomorrow's medical care.
+One way that we do this is through a committment to excellent customer service.
 The TTC is comprised of professionals with diverse legal, scientific, and business/marketing expertise, and most have doctorate-level technical and/or legal training.
-Our team of technology transfer, invention development, and marketing specialists will apply their specialized training to help you in invention reporting, patenting, patent strategy, executing technology transfer agreements, translational development, and marketing.
+Our team of technology transfer, invention development, and marketing specialists will apply their specialized training to guide invention reporting, patenting, patent strategy, executing technology transfer agreements, translational development, and marketing.

-Contact our Invention Development and Marketing Unit.
+Option 2: Contact our Technology Analysis and Marketing Unit.
 We will connect you to the right resources.